Skip to content

 Read & verify the audit log

 The audit log is the system’s ground truth.
-Every decision the pipeline makes — ALLOW or DENY, Stage 1 or Stage 2 — produces an event with the canonical envelope, the matched policy, the validated capability claims, and a signature.
+Every decision the pipeline makes — ALLOW or DENY — produces a flat execution event with the normalized action/resource, decision metadata, connector dispatch fields, and a signature.
 This guide shows you how to read it, verify a signature, and use the log to debug a surprise denial.

-You should already have a Sidecar running with the [audit] block configured (Run the sidecar standalone).
+You should already have a Sidecar running with the [sidecar.audit] block configured (Run the sidecar standalone).

 The [sidecar.audit] block in firma.toml selects a sink: